postmanlabs/postman-mcp-server/README.md

 ## 🧰 VS Code Integration

 > VS Code only supports up to 128 tools.
-If you add the Postman MCP server and this exceeds 128 tools, you will encounter an issue with your agent.
+By default, this server provides 37 tools (minimal mode).
+Use --full flag to access all 106 tools, but note this may exceed VS Code's 128 tool limit when combined with other MCP servers.

 You can integrate your MCP server with Visual Studio Code to use it with VS Code extensions that support MCP.